-This document is reviewed annually by Mrs Sara Coleman, Head of Admissions, or as events or legislation require.
+This document is reviewed annually by Mrs Sara Coleman, Head of Admissions, or as events or legislation requires, and in addition is subsequently checked and monitored by the School's Compliance Officer.
 Once checked by the Compliance Officer, this policy is sent to LGB Members so that they can familiarise themselves with it, and monitor its implementation going forwards.
-The next scheduled date for review is Sep 2022.
+The next scheduled date for review is June 2021.